-The psychology subject test has around 205 multiple choice questions based on the various branches of the subject like:
+The psychology subject test has around 205 MCQs based on the various branches of the subject like:

 6. Measurement/Methodology, etc.

-The last thing that will get you through your GRE is cramming.
-This is an intense and extensive format of examination that requires candidates to invest a good amount of time and sincere effort.
-The suggested timeline for preparing for your GRE is at least four to twelve weeks depending on your speed and the daily commitment to studies.
+The last thing that will get you through your GRE® is cramming.
+It is an intense and extensive examination format that requires candidates to invest a reasonable amount of time and sincere effort.
+The suggested timeline for preparing for your GRE® is at least four to twelve weeks, depending on your speed and your daily commitment to studies.
 You can follow the tips below and plan your preparations accordingly:

-1. Know Your Base Score: Before beginning, take a full-length practice test available online and see where you stand if you were to take the actual test today.
-This will help you determine the topics you need to work on.
+1. Know Your Base Score: Before beginning, take a full-length practice test available online and see where you stand if you were to take the actual test soon.
+It will help you determine the topics you need to rework.

-Mark out your prospective universities and note the score you need to apply with them.
+2. Set Your Target Score: Shortlist your prospective universities and note the score you need to aim for with them.
 This way, you will know your goal and be able to work towards it.

-It’s going to take some research to arrive at the perfect plan that will help you rise from your base score to the target score.
+3. Plan Your Ascend: It will take some research to arrive at the perfect plan to help you rise from your base score to the target score.
 Look at online testimonials of successful students and follow what suits you best.

-Besides having a result-oriented approach, you should certainly pay attention to how you approach each question.
-Find out the techniques you use to solve the problems and work on bettering them.
+4. Focus on Technique: Besides having a result-oriented approach, you should pay attention to how you approach each question.
+Find out the techniques to solve particular problems and work on bettering them.

-Always analyze how you did in the practice tests, search for the patterns in your mistake, and the questions you consistently have problems with.
-You will see how useful that is.
+5. Review Your Performance: Always analyze how you did in the practice tests, search for the patterns in your mistake and the questions you consistently have problems with.
+You will eventually see how useful that is.

-One way to enrich your vocabulary is by reading reputed academic journals and publications.
+6. Build Your Vocabulary: One way to enrich your vocabulary is by reading academic journals and publications.
 The internet will help you do this easily.
 Having a strong vocabulary takes you a long way in your GRE journey.

-A master’s degree from a reputed university abroad is an asset that helps you realize your career goals.
-A great GRE score is the first stage you need to cross to be able to achieve that goal.
+A master's degree from a reputed university abroad is an asset that helps you realize your career goals.
+A great GRE score is the first step to getting enrolled in a renowned global university.
 There are plenty of resources online, and you will find all you need to know about studying online on upGrad.
-So, get started!
+So, get started now.

 You are scored individually in the three segments of the GRE.
-A Verbal Reasoning score in the range of 158-162, a Quantitative Reasoning score in the range of 159-164, and an Analytical Writing score in the range of 4-6 are considered competitive.
+A Verbal Reasoning score in the range of 158-162, a Quantitative Reasoning score between 159-164, and an Analytical Writing score of 4-6 are considered good.

-Coaching for the GRE comes at a huge expense, and it can be avoided.
+Coaching for the GRE comes at a considerable expense, and it can be avoided.
 With proper time management and dedicated effort, it is possible to crack GRE without burning a hole in your pocket.
-You just need to investigate all the resources available online and prepare from the GRE study materials sold in the market.
+You just need to go through all the online resources and prepare from the GRE study materials sold in the market.
 While a tutor and classes do help, with proper planning, it is possible to score well in GRE without coaching.

 GATE and GRE are entirely different from each other and are taken for two different purposes.
-While the GRE is required for admission into master’s programs abroad, the GATE examination is conducted exclusively for admission to MTech and ME programs in India.
+While the GRE is required for admission into master's programs abroad, the GATE examination is conducted exclusively for admission to MTech and ME programs in India.
 The GATE syllabus is subject-specific and is taken by students who have studied the topic during their undergraduate program.

 CHAT WITH US 1